fmarzolo/FMDominoFileWatcher/README.md

 When new files are created in the configured folders, the operating system "warns" our code that triggers a configured command, which can be different for each monitored folder.

-We could configure the folders c:\filepdf\, d:\otherFolder\, so that when they receive new files, the Domino command line is:
+We could configure the folders c:/filepdf/, d:/otherFolder/, so that when they receive new files, the Domino command line is:
-- tell amgr run "tools \ db1.nsf" 'Read PDF File'
+- tell amgr run "tools/db1.nsf" 'Read PDF File'
-- tell amgr run "tools \ db2.nsf" 'other command'
+- tell amgr run "tools/db2.nsf" 'other command'

 Every request to execute the Domino command start a Thread that wait 5 second to allow new file arrive.
 If new files arrive, the thread is terminated and a newer thread is started.
 So only when there are 5 seconds without new activity the command run.